-Bolivia is a rough country to travel through and the Salt Flat Tours around Uyuni are hard.
+Bolivia is a rough country to travel through and the Uyuni Salt Flat Tour is tough.
 The harsh conditions like the high altitude and the extreme weather might scare you at first.
 But when you see the stunning vistas and the white wonderland of the Salt Flats, nothing will hold you back as a true travellette!
 But how to survive the Uyuni Salt Flat Tour as a real queen without the drama?
-How to feel happy and still look decent when you’re taking those epic Salt Flat pictures?
-Read my girlie guide to Uyuni Salt Flat Tours in Bolivia and be prepared for the adventure of your Bolivia trip!
+How to feel happy and still look decent when you take those epic Uyuni Salt Flat pictures?
+Read my practical female travel guide to the Uyuni Salt Flat Tour in Bolivia and be prepared for the adventure of your Bolivia trip!

-The Girlie Guide to Uyuni Salt Flat Tours
+The Girlie Guide to Uyuni Salt Flat Tour

-This guide to Uyuni Salt Flat tours in Bolivia basically consists of 5 tips for female travelers and some common information which can be useful for ladies and gentlemen alike.
+This guide to the Uyuni Salt Flat tour in Bolivia basically consists of 5 practical tips for female travelers and some common information which can be useful for ladies and gentlemen alike.
 First I’ll tell a little bit about my tour of the Uyuni Salt Flats before I dish out those girlie guidelines.

 The route around Uyuni Salt Flats

 The Salt Flats of Uyuni were really high on my list of things to visit in South America.
 I was sure I wanted to do the 3 day tour.
 As I was coming from Arequipa in Peru, I traveled to Northern Chile where I went stargazing in San Pedro de Atacama.
-After seeing all the amazing things to do in Bolivia, I wanted explore Bolivia after that, so it was logical to take the Uyuni Salt Flat Tour from San Pedro de Atacama in Chile.
+After seeing all the amazing things to do in Bolivia, I wanted to explore Bolivia after that, so it was logical to take the Uyuni Salt Flat Tour from San Pedro de Atacama in Chile.
 Other options for the tour are from Tupiza to Uyuni via Southern Bolivia.